Royal Navy Police: Role

 Although members of the RNP are not warranted constables, the force as a whole is subject to inspection by HM Inspectorate of Constabulary, in the same way as the UK's civilian police forces.

 Jurisdiction

 A member of the Royal Navy Police carrying out a vehicle speed check at in Gosport, Hampshire.

 Over service personnel

-The RNP have jurisdiction over members of the Royal Navy subject to service discipline, as well as having reciprocal powers to deal with service personnel of the other two branches of the Armed Forces: the British Army and The Royal Air Force.
+The RNP have jurisdiction over members of the Royal Navy subject to service discipline, as well as having reciprocal powers to deal with service personnel of the other two branches of the Armed Forces, namely the British Army and the Royal Air Force.

 Over civilians

 The RNP have jurisdiction over some civilians in certain circumstances, as defined by the Armed Forces Act 2006.